rebuy-de/partial-deployment-cleanup/README.md

 # partial-deployment-cleanup

-Purges old branches and deployments
+Purges old branches and deployments for our partial deployment solution.

 ## Primary responsible person (PRP)